Making a difference at Christmas

-Most people love the idea of Christmas, but not everyone gets to enjoy the day as much as they would like.
+Most people love Christmas, but not everyone gets to enjoy the day as much as they would like.
 In fact, for some people it can be a lonely time.

-The whole idea behind Community Christmas is to make sure that older people have a place to go to celebrate the festive season.
+With Community Christmas, we want make sure that older people have a place to go to celebrate the festive season.

 It is also to encourage people and organisations in the community to set up events where people can get together and share the joys of the season.
 Whether it be tea and mince pies, a festive drink or a full Christmas dinner, there is room for all kinds of celebrations.